-I work in the philosophy of economics and social science, especially the foundations of decision, rational choice and game theory.
+I work in the philosophy of economics and social science, on fairness, measurement, discounting and behavioural economics.
 I have also interests in general philosophy of science, philosophy of public policy and political philosophy.

 - Success Conditions for Nudges: A Methodological Critique of Libertarian Paternalism.
 European Journal for Philosophy of Science 4(1), 75-94, 2014.